Peghead Nation logo

 Joe recorded his tune “Palmer” on his new album If Not Now, Who?
 It’s a beautiful, introspective melody in the key of D and the chord progression is fun to solo over.

-Niblo’s Tired Lion
+Niblo’s Tired Lions

-“Niblo’s Tired Lion” is a fun, groovy tune that comes from mandolinist Andrew Marlin.
+“Niblo’s Tired Lions” is a fun, groovy tune that comes from mandolinist Andrew Marlin.
 It’s a three-part tune in the key of G, and the third part is a bit tricky.
 It’s 11 bars long and has accents in unusual places.

 Red-Haired Boy